 Ensure you can deploy to production at any time in a manner that is fast, reliable, and sustainable. |

-If you’re used to a painful deploy process that happens only once every few weeks or months, then deploying many times per day may sound like a nightmare, and deploying thousands of times per day probably sounds utterly impossible.
+If you’re used to a painful deploy process that happens only once every few weeks or months, then deploying many times per day may sound like a nightmare, and deploying thousands of times per day may sound impossible.
 But this is yet another place where, if it hurts, you need to do it more often.

 To make it possible to deploy more often—and more importantly, to make it possible to deploy any time you want—you typically need to fulfill two requirements: